-There are several Ford Extended Service Plans available in various time, distance and deductible combinations.
+There are several Ford Protect extended service plans available in various time, distance and deductible combinations.
 Each plan is tailored to fit your own driving needs, including reimbursement for towing and rental.
-When you purchase Ford Extended Service Plan, you receive added peace-of-mind protection throughout Canada, the United States and Mexico, provided by a network of participating authorized Ford Motor Company dealers.
+When you purchase Ford Protect extended service plan, you receive added peace-of-mind protection throughout Canada, the United States and Mexico, provided by a network of participating authorized Ford Motor Company dealers.

-Note: Repairs performed outside of Canada, the United States and Mexico are not eligible for Ford Extended Service Plan coverage.
+Note: Repairs performed outside of Canada, the United States and Mexico are not eligible for Ford Protect extended service plan coverage.

 This information is subject to change.
-For more information, visit your local Ford of Canada dealer or www.ford.ca to find the Ford Extended Service Plan that is right for you.
+For more information; visit your local Ford of Canada dealer or www.ford.ca to find the Ford Protect extended service plan that is right for you.